ckeditor/ckeditor5/docs/builds/guides/integration/basic-api.md

 	} );
 ```

 In the above case, the `<textarea>` element is hidden and replaced with an editor.
-The `<textarea>` data is used to initialize the editor contents.
-A `<div>` element could have been used in the same fashion.
+The `<textarea>` data is used to initialize the editor content.
+A `<div>` element can be used in the same fashion.

 <side-box info>
 	Every creator may accept different parameters and handle initialization differently.
 For instance, the classic editor will replace a given element with an editor, while the inline editor will use the given element to initialize the editor on it.
 See each editor's documentation to learn the details.

-	The interface of the editor class isn't enforced either.
+	The interface of the editor class is not enforced either.
 Since different implementations of editors may vary heavily in terms of functionality, the editor class implementers have full freedom regarding the API.
 Therefore, the examples in this guide may not work with some editor classes.
 </side-box>

 ## Interacting with the editor

 Once the editor is created, it is possible to interact with it through its API.
-The `editor` variable, from the above examples, should enable that.
+The `editor` variable from the examples above should enable that.

 ### Setting the editor data

-To replace the editor contents with new data, just use the `setData` method:
+To replace the editor content with new data, just use the `setData` method:

 ```js
 editor.setData( '<p>Some text.</p>' );